A Scoping Review of Mixed Initiative Visual Analytics in the Automation Renaissance: Results: An Integrated Taxonomy for Mixed-Initiative VA

-The levels of automation above focus on narrowing down the action space and presenting the user with a strategically curated set.
-There are higher levels of automation where an agent can select and execute an action autonomously.
-Such higher levels of automation are less explored in the mixed-initiative \acro{VA} literature.
-Consider the system proposed by \citet{sperrle2021learning} for curating topic models.
-The action space in this system involves merging or splitting sets of documents to curate cohesive topics.
-The artificial agent in this system proposes merge/split actions and allows the user some time to accept or decline the recommendation.
-If the user clicks on the accept button, the system automatically performs the proposed action and updates the models.
-This serves as an example of a mixed-initiative \acro{VA} system that \textit{\textbf{acts autonomously upon human approval}}.
-The highest level of automation observed in our search is when \textbf{\textit{the system acts autonomously and informs the human}}.
+The highest level of automation observed in our search is when \autol{\textbf{\textit{the system acts autonomously and informs the human}}}.
 For example, consider Voyager~\cite{wongsuphasawat2016voyager} which automatically determines the full specifications of a visualization and presents it to the user, hence informing the user about the decision.
 We emphasize that being \emph{mixed-initiative} does not necessarily require operating at a high level of automation.
 Rather, it is about choosing the right level of automation for the task, user group, and circumstances.
 We found it interesting that while Voyager~\cite{wongsuphasawat2016voyager} adopted a high level of automation that fully specified the design of visualizations, the subsequent work, Voyager~2~\cite{wongsuphasawat2017voyager2}, adopted a lower level of automation that only determined partial visualization specifications and allowed users to manually edit the remaining specifications.
 This reduction in the level of automation allows human agents to express their preferences in light of the analytic task at hand.